umema2004/mlopsA4/README.md

 - Individual component README files in each directory
 - `i222036_A4_report.docx` - Comprehensive project report

-## 🤝 Contributing

-Contributions are welcome!
-Please follow these steps:
-1. Create a feature branch
-2. Make your changes
-3. Add tests for new functionality
-4. Submit a pull request

-## 📄 License

-This project is open source and available under the MIT License.

 ## 👤 Author

 **umema2004**

-## 📞 Support

-For issues and questions, please open an issue on the GitHub repository.

----

 **Last Updated**: 2026-04-25
 **Repository**: [umema2004/mlopsA4](https://github.com/umema2004/mlopsA4)